-Beginning in the summer of 2016, a sequence of earthquakes has rattled Central Italy, resulting in tragic loss of life and property.
+Beginning in the summer of 2016, a sequence of earthquakes rattled Central Italy, resulting in tragic loss of life and property.
 The earthquake that struck in the early morning of August 24, 2016 devastated the hill town of Amatrice, causing 299 deaths and approximately 400 injuries.
 Later that day, the mayor of Amatrice poignantly declared: “The town is no more.”
-Today, more than a year later, with much of the rubble still in place, the historic city remains uninhabited and inaccessible.
-Numerous aftershocks and smaller tremors have forced thousands in Italy’s central region to leave their homes.
-Outside Amatrice, a temporary settlement has been erected out of prefabricated buildings to house displaced residents.
+Numerous aftershocks and smaller tremors forced thousands in Italy’s central region to leave their homes.
+Outside Amatrice, temporary settlements were erected out of prefabricated buildings to house displaced residents.

 In total, damages to property and infrastructure from recent seismic events have been estimated at more than 20 billion euros.
 And while government aid was promptly announced, local communities have continuously called for more concrete steps towards recovery, which could last for years.
 For this reason, the 2018 World Monuments Watch is an expression of sustained international interest in the future of Amatrice.